-Looking for the perfect spot to fly your drone?
+Some of the best drones—especially those with good cameras—can take some truly stunning photos and videos of mountains, cities, shorelines, and more.
+But finding the best place to fly your drone can be tricky.
 We put together a list of 100 of the best places to fly in the USA, from Alaska to Wyoming and all points in between.
-We’ve got giant prairie dogs, windswept mountains, quiet lakes and several stonehenge replicas.
+We’ve got giant prairie dogs, windswept mountains, quiet lakes and several Stonehenge replicas.
 So, go fly!

 NOTE: We have checked that all of these places are legal to fly, and that they allow drones.
 We’ve noted any restrictions, such as local airports that need to be notified.
 However, the rules around drones are constantly changing at the federal, state and local level so you should always check before you fly.
 Sites such as AirMap and the FAA’s own Know Before You Fly provide regularly updated maps that you should check before you take off.